sssundar26/sssundar26/README.md

-- 👋 Hi, I’m Shreecharran Sundar
+👋 Hi, I’m Shreecharran Sundar
-- 👀 I’m interested in Machine learning algorithms
+- 👀 I’m pursuing my masters degree in Operations Research
-- 💞️ I’m looking for Data Science/ML/DL/Statistics/Optimization internship opportunities for Summer 2022
+- 💞️ My interests lie in pursuing applied research at the intersection of machine learning and optimization techniques.
+- 🌱 I am currently working on time series modelling and High dimensional data mining algorithms
 - 📫 Reach me on: ssundar48@gatech.edu
 <!---
 sssundar26/sssundar26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.